Why an honest inspection makes all the difference

-Cladding spraying in Ely
+Cladding spraying for buildings in Ely

 Ely is a small cathedral city with a hard-working hinterland.
 This corner of Cambridgeshire puts grain stores, packhouses, machinery sheds and produce buildings within a few miles of the centre, alongside light industrial units, trade counters and newer business space on the city’s edge.
 The surfaces we are most often asked to look at include: